Donald Trump retweets racist video of supporter yelling ‘white power’, deletes it after backlash

 The White House said Trump had not heard the phrase ‘white power’, which is considered synonymous with a call for white supremacism, while sharing the video.

-United States President Donald Trump on Sunday retweeted a video of one of his supporters yelling “white power,” after the tweet was widely criticised as being racist and insensitive, AFP reported.
+United States President Donald Trump on Sunday retweeted a video of one of his supporters yelling “white power,” but deleted it later after it was widely criticised as being racist and insensitive, AFP reported.
 The move came at a time when America is roiled with protests against racial inequality and police brutality after the murder of George Floyd, an African-American who died as a white police officer knelt on his neck for nearly nine minutes.

 The two-minute video clip showed profane exchanges as anti-Trump protesters and his supporters clashed at The Villages, a retirement community in Florida.
 In the video, a white man riding in a golf cart bearing “Trump 2020” and “America First” signs, is seen being heckled by a roadside protester chanting “racist.”
 During the argument, the man in the golf cart pumps his fist in the air and says “white power!” twice.